 Delivering as One

-Launched in 2006, the “One UN” pilot initiative is being formally tested in eight countries to see how the United Nations family – with its numerous and diverse agencies – can deliver results in a more coordinated fashion at the country level.
+Launched in 2006, as “One UN” was it has been formally tested in eight countries to see how the United Nations family – with its numerous and diverse agencies – can deliver results in a more coordinated fashion at the country level.

 “Delivering as One” (DaO) is based upon the four pillars of “oneness”: having One Programme jointly signed between the UN and the host government; One Leader and Team via the UN Resident Coordinator and the UN Country Team; One Budgetary Framework to monitor the UN expenditures and fund-raising within the country; and One Office, sharing the same premises to cut on costs and foster inter-agency cooperation.

 DaO has brought together partner countries, donors and UN country teams with fresh energy, momentum and a greater sense of common purpose.
-By strongly encouraging the eight pilot country teams— Albania, Cape Verde, Mozambique, Pakistan, Rwanda, United Republic of Tanzania, Uruguay and Viet Nam – to implement reforms and by giving them broad latitude to innovate and experiment with ways of working together as one UN team, the DaO initiative has tested a number of different ways of working together differently.
+By strongly encouraging the eight pilot country teams - Albania, Cape Verde, Mozambique, Pakistan, Rwanda, United Republic of Tanzania, Uruguay and Viet Nam -to implement reforms and by giving them broad latitude to innovate and experiment with ways of working together as one UN team, the DaO initiative has tested a number of different ways of working together .

-Following a request from the Albanian Government to the United Nations, Albania was selected as one of eight countries around the world to pilot UN efforts to Deliver as One UN in January 2007.
-In June 2009, the Government and UN in Montenegro chose to become a “self-starter” following the Delivering as One methodology.
-Other countries in the region and around the world are also considering utilizing this innovative methodology and tailoring it to the needs of their specific circumstances.
+Following a request from the Albanian Government to the United Nations, Albania was selected as one of eight countries around the world to pilot UN efforts to Deliver as One in January 2007.
+In June 2009, the Government and UN in Montenegro chose to become a “self-starter” following the Delivering as One methodology, while Bosnia and Herzegovina become a Delivering as One country since 2013, following the request of the Council of Ministers.

 - More transparent and accountable governance